renard/mysql-backup/README.md

 : Where to mount the LVM snapshot before archiving the data (Default:
   "/tmp/mysql-snapshot").

+### ZFS Options

+There are no *ZFS* option. mysql-backup use ZFS by default if it detects mysql is running on a *ZFS* volume.

 ### Hooks

 Hooks are scripts that can be run via run-parts(8).
 Each hook parameter